Bob Motroni

-Renato Motroni known as Bob Motroni (1917-1984) was a Scottish international lawn bowler.
+Renato "Bob" Motroni (14 September 1917 – 24 April 1984) was a Scottish international lawn bowler.

 Bowls career

 Motroni became the British singles champion after winning the British Isles Bowls Championships in 1969.
 He was a shopkeeper by trade and played for the Dumfries Bowls Club.
 He also won two Scottish National Bowls Championships, the singles in 1969 and the pairs in 1965.

 Motroni competed in the 1970 Commonwealth Games and was the only player to defeat the legendary David Bryant in the singles tournament.